Minimally Invasive Parathyroid Surgery

 Parathyroid adenoma.

-Parathyroid adenoma, that was removed during a minimally-invasive parathyroid surgery.
+A parathyroid adenoma was removed during a minimally invasive parathyroid surgery.

-Scar, 3 weeks after a minimally invasive parathyroid surgery with 4 parathyroid gland explorations for non-localized parathyroid adenoma (left lower parathyroid adenoma was found - picture below)
+Scar, 3 weeks after a minimally invasive parathyroid surgery with four parathyroid gland explorations for a non-localized parathyroid adenoma (left lower parathyroid adenoma was found - picture below)

 Left lower parathyroid adenoma from the patient pictured above.